colinrr/locust/README.md

 	The demo dataset can be found at:
 		'https:'
 	It contains sample data that can be used as input for several of the key workflow steps, as given below.
-	NOTE: Because file sizes are large, the demo dataset contains a subset of data for a single volcanic event only, which is Event 3 of the main manuscript.The main data set listed below contains processed brightness temperature and velocity data cubes for all 3 of the events analysed in the main manuscript.
+	NOTE: Because file sizes are large, the demo dataset contains a small subset of data for a single volcanic event only, which is Event 3 of the main manuscript.
+The main data set listed below contains processed brightness temperature and velocity data cubes for all 3 of the events analysed in the main manuscript.

 	SAMPLE_DATA 		HAS_INPUT_FOR_WORKFLOW_STEPS
 	event3/reg-mat/		5.1